mahmoud/clastic/README.rst

 in all endpoint functions would be bad design, not to mention a downright tedious task.

-Clastic's most defining feature may well be its interpretation of middleware.
+One of Clastic's most defining features may well be its interpretation of middleware.
 As opposed to simple pre- and post- request hooks, Clastic middlewares use real function-nesting scope.
 Furthermore, are dependency-checked to minimize breakage caused by ordering or accidental omission.